- The 2020 NHL season will resume on Aug. 1st

 Since the league’s restart was announced, there have been rumors that a number of players are not going to participate due to health concerns posed by COVID-19.

-As of June 30th, no players had officially announced their intention to opt out.
 The table below will be updated daily (at minimum) as the list inevitably grows.
+The list is in alphabetical order of teams.

 Let's have fun and keep it civil.